slhck/SubjectivePlayer/README.md

   - Multiple video codecs: H.264, H.265/HEVC, VP9, VP8, AV1
   - Multiple container formats: MP4, WebM, MKV, 3GP
   - Edge-to-edge playback, utilizing the full screen, or avoiding display cutouts and rounded corners
-  - Playlists to define which videos to show to which subjects – different playlists for different subjects may be used
+  - Config files to define which videos to show to which subjects – different playlists for different subjects may be used
 - Rating:
   - After each video, subjects are asked for their opinion using different methodologies:
     - 5-point ACR (Absolute Category Rating) categorical scale (Excellent/Good/Fair/Poor/Bad) from ITU-T Rec.
 P.910